medusajs/medusa/docs/content/development/cache/modules/redis.md

 ## Step 2: Add Environment Variable

-The Redis cache module requires a URL to Redis as part of its options.
+The Redis cache module requires a connection URL to Redis as part of its options.
 If you don’t already have an environment variable set for a Redis URL, make sure to add one:

 ```bash
 CACHE_REDIS_URL=<YOUR_REDIS_URL>